 This message was important to another influential figure during that time.
 If you’re familiar with the Appalachian Trail, you may have heard the name Benton Mackaye.
-How did the paths of the Monterey Goulds cross with ,wilderness contemporary and ,father of the A.T.
-Mackaye?
+How did the paths of the Monterey Goulds intersect with wilderness contemporary and father of the A.T., Mackaye?
 MacKaye’s sister Hazel, was a guest at the farm in 1927 after suffering a nervous breakdown.
 She would stay on into the 1940s and during her time there, Benton was a frequent visitor.
 On walks with his sister, he came to appreciate the healing nature of the Farm’s forest and natural setting.

 After Will’s untimely passing, Mackaye would assist Agnes Gould on the management of the Farm’s forestland.
 MacKaye emphasized the forest’s value to the Gould mission,

 “For purposes of psychological rehabilitation, the forest influence is uppermost.
 It is the environment of calm as against that of confusion.
 To obtain this fully on any given acreage of woodland requires keeping the forest canopy intact and letting the best trees grow to their climax in old age – I should think that an interesting forest program could be developed and made a valuable asset.“

 MacKaye called their unique therapeutic approach “forest mindedness,” and said, “Gould Farm is no mere ‘charity’; it is a potent social force.,”